Parenting & Forgiveness

 The ability to forgive is a skill that many of us have never been taught.
 Yet, we somehow expect ourselves to be able to do it.
-(See the links on this page for a free ebook on how to forgive).
 Even a cursory look at families, child development and society in general, makes it plain how important forgiveness is for emotional resilience and psychological wellbeing.
 Within families, people can be holding on to resentment about things which happened many years ago.
 We might have one relative who never talks to another relative, or at least never talks to them in a civilised manner and without getting into an argument.
 We might have a brother who avoids one of our sisters, or vice versa.
 We might have an uncle who nobody likes for some unspecified reason and so on.
 Some of these conflicts may be due a simple misunderstanding or lack of communication.

 Parenting Styles: Conscious Parenting, Gentle Parenting, Authoritarian Parenting

 We may have had an odd mix of parenting experiences when we were a child with one parent being self-absorbed and narcissistic and the other parent being overbearing and authoritarian.
 This can either leave us feeling muddled and confused in which way to go with our own parenting or go the other extreme and be absolute in our choice of parenting style.
-However, we might find that different children respond better to different styles of parenting.
+However, we might find that different children respond better to different styles of parenting as alluded to earlier.

 All any of us can do is take responsibility for the feelings arising in us which caused us to react, forgive ourselves, apologize to the child, and move on.
 Does the idea of apologizing to your child fill you with horror?
 If so. consider this.
 If you model the ability to apologize to your child they may well at times apologize to you and be easier for you to get along with.